GoblinSharkies/scratch-project/README.md

 <a><img src="./docs/assests/images/git4.png"/></a>

 ## Saving and Uploading Code
 1. Merge any updates from `dev`.
-Solve any conflicts (aka differences) between dev and local branch
+Solve any conflicts (aka differences) between `dev` and your local branch

 <a><img src="./docs/assests/images/git5.png"/></a>